-The findings of this study underscore the critical role of Arabic scholars in peacebuilding and through targeted interventions.
+To maximize the contributions of Arabic scholars, it is imperative to address these challenges through targeted interventions.
 This includes strengthening government support, fostering collaboration with civil society, enhancing the capacity of Arabic scholars, and creating an enabling environment for their participation.
 By doing so, Nigeria can leverage the full potential of its Arabic scholars to build a more peaceful and just society.